 Juggling academic responsibilities like schoolwork, essays, university prep and after school activities — not to mention a social life — can certainly be challenging!
-However, Sylvan’s study skills program in the Vancouver region can help ensure your teen is well-equipped for this thrilling yet turbulent period in his or her life.
-Tailored to students in grades 4-12, our study skills program aims to equip your child with important "higher order" thinking skills and strategies like academic planning, time management and resume preparation.
-Equipping your child with these skills can help make a big impact not only in school and university, but also in future careers.
+That’s where Sylvan’s study skills program in the Vancouver region can make a huge difference: we can help your pre-teen or teen effectively prepare for this exciting yet demanding phase in his or her life.
+Aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
+After all, students with effective study skills are equipped to succeed not only in school and university but throughout the rest of their lives.
 Discover for yourself how our friendly tutors in the Vancouver region can help your child accomplish goals and realize his or her potential.

 A Practical Approach for Tangible Results

 While you may be familiar with helping your child with a spelling question or a science fair project, equipping him or her with effective study skills and techniques may not come as easy.
 Rest assured our skilled tutors in the Vancouver region use a range of study strategies to equip your child with practical skills that can be applied in school, in university and beyond: organizational tactics, time management techniques, academic planning tips and more.▼